Charleston schools are 'leading the state' with reopening plans, SC superintendent says

 All school nurses are being trained to effectively conduct contact tracing within schools.
 The district has also budgeted additional "nurse liaison" hours for contact tracing.

-People who have been within 6 feet proximity of a student for longer than 15 minutes will be contacted the same day the case is reported she said.
+People who have been within 6 feet of a student for longer than 15 minutes will be contacted the same day the case is reported, she said.

 The Palmetto State Teachers Association and the S.C.
-Education Association will host a virtual town hall with Spearman at 5:30 p.m.
-Monday.
+Education Association will host a virtual town hall with Spearman at 5:30 p.m. tonight.
 Teachers interested in participating should complete this form.